pchiusano/pchiusano.github.io/_posts/2018-12-03-js-security.markdown

 ---
 layout: post
 categories: [fp, tech]
-title: What's really the root cause of event-stream vulnerability?
+title: What is really the root cause of the event-stream vulnerability?
 ---

 I was trying to make sense of the [event-stream vulnerability](https://schneid.io/blog/event-stream-vulnerability-explained/).
 My take: